 You could call your life purpose your unique way of loving life.
 Our life purpose always involves connecting with other people in a kind and helpful way.

 Progressing as a Whole

-African Elder Malidoma Some puts it this way:
+African Elder Malidoma Some explains life purpose in this way:

 "Every person is sent to this outpost called earth to work on a project that is intended to keep the cosmic order healthy.
 Any person that fails to do what he or she must do energetically stains the cosmic order."